-UNLOCKING WILL HUNTING
+UNLOCKING THE PROTAGONIST PERSONALITY.
+GOOD WILL HUNTING CHARACTER

 ‘Good Will Hunting’ script is based on the same fundamental structural principles as the waste majority of the dramatic stories: